Aar7/se_project_aroundtheus/README.md

 _Major_

-1. Integrate modal for adding cards
+1. Implement modal for adding cards
    - Add ability to generate card according to user input
-2. Integrate delete icon to be gnerated on each generated card
+2. Implement delete icon to be gnerated on each generated card
    - Add ability to delete respective card
-3. Integrate ability to 'open' cards when user clicks on one
+3. Implement ability to 'open' cards when user clicks on one
-4. Integrated smooth opening and closing of modals
+4. Implementd smooth opening and closing of modals

 _Minor_

 1. Refactor 'for' loop for generating cards to forEach loop
-2. Integrate style-change for like-button
+2. Implement style-change for like-button
 3. Refactor index.js for readability

+_Revisions_

+1. Removed hardcoded event listeners for close buttons for each popup
+   - Implement array containing all close buttons and iterate through each at the end of index.js to add event listeners

 ---